 Other areas of counselling I deal with

-I sometimes use Formative Psychotherapy which focuses on how we form ourselves in our defences, how they become habitual, and how we can affect a change to our form and therefore our experience.
+I sometimes use Formative Psychotherapy which focuses on how we defend ourselves against the challenges we have faced in life, how they become habitual, and how we can affect a change in order to widen our experience of life.